-In today’s evolving meeting environment, planners are opting to provide a more experience-driven program for their attendees.
+In today’s evolving meeting environment, planners are opting to provide a more experience-driven program for their attendees with experiential meetings.

 By coordinating energizing group activities to facilitate connections, or incorporating the scenic outdoors to create a memorable event, planners are using distinctive experiences to ensure the success of their meetings and create a lasting impact for their attendees.